oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

 ## Task 5: Pushing the changes
 Once you are satisfied with your changes and manual testing, you can start checking your changes into GitHub.
-Since we are working and will be pushing from the CloudShell, we will need to login when we make a commit.
+Since you are working from the CloudShell and will be pushing changes to your remote, you will need to login when you make a commit.

 1. Run the following and replace the example email and the username with your GitHub email and GitHub username.
 This will set your identity for when you make commits and pushes.
      ```bash